camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

 As you might know, it takes a while, before the process is calculated.
 In our case, it's about 10s.
 At the end, we can see the answer to life, universe and everyting.

+..
+Cameron Comment: Nice idea for a simple example.
+  Why does it take 10 seconds?
+Is it just because you have a wait(10) command in the server?
+To a software evaluator, it doesn't look good to notice that a simple query takes so long.
+I suggest responding immediately, or explain that the meaning of life takes a while to compute (well actually it just has a 10 second delay pretending to be thinking hard).

+..
+I think you are underselling the great value of a WPS here.
+I recommend that you select an geographic example which makes use of sample data already on OSGeo Live, and which returns a visual map that people can look at.
+Quickstarts are a marketing tool.
+Lets use it to sell pywps.

 Configuration
 =============